MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 ### Flashing:

 With  JLink: [Basilfix](https://github.com/basilfx/TRADFRI-Hacking#pinout).
-With  Blue Pill as a BlackMagicProbe (STM32F103 board as SWD / jtag probe): [ZW](https://github.com/zw/TRADFRI-Hacking/tree/master/hacks/L1527).
+With  Blue Pill as a BlackMagicProbe (BMP) (STM32F103 board as SWD / jtag probe): [ZW](https://github.com/zw/TRADFRI-Hacking/tree/master/hacks/L1527).
-With ESP8266 as a BlackMagicProbe: [BlackMagic-espidf](https://github.com/MattWestb/blackmagic-espidf).
+With ESP8266 as a BlackMagicProbe (BMP): [BlackMagic-espidf](https://github.com/MattWestb/blackmagic-espidf).
-(BMP: if problem connecting to the device or writing to fals add one around 100K restistor in serie with SWLK).
+(BMP: if problem connecting to the device or writing to fals add one around 100 Ohm restistor in serie with SWLK).

 ### Firmware: